Translate this page

 Emotional effects

 Everyone has different feelings about their own treatment.
 There is no right or wrong way to feel after your abortion.
 If at any time you would like to talk to someone, we provide free counselling services.
-Simply call us on 1300 003 707 to make a booking.
+Simply book online or call us on 1300 003 707 to make a booking.

 If the pregnancy was a result of sexual, family or domestic violence, you can also call 1800 Respect.
 They offer 24/7 information, counselling and support at 1800 737 732 or you can chat online at 1800respect.org.au.